Charlotte chemical company to expand in Mecklenburg County; creating 200 new jobs

 Although wages for the new jobs will vary depending on position, the average salary will be around $94,000, which is above the current average wage in Mecklenburg County of $75,907.

-The state and local area will enjoy an additional impact of more than $19 million each year from the new payroll, Gov. Cooper said.
+Gov. Cooper said that the state and local area would benefit more than $19 million yearly from the new payroll.

 “North Carolina’s momentum in electric vehicles, battery production, and related industries is truly remarkable,” said Commerce Secretary Machelle Baker Sanders.
 “It’s a pleasure to see this latest vote of confidence in our state from a world-class company like Albemarle.”